Allegheny-Computer-Science-103-S2018/cs103-S2018-slides/README.md

-# cs111-F2017-slides
+# cs103-S2018-slides

-This repository contains all of presentation slides for Computer Science 111 Fall 2017.
+This repository contains all of presentation slides for Computer Science 103 Spring 2018.
 Each HTML file in this repository contains one "deck" of slides for a module of this course.
 To learn more about the course in which these assignments were completed, please visit the [Computer Science 111 Fall 2017 GitHub Organization](https://github.com/Allegheny-Computer-Science-111-F2017).
 The